Wolfman Petroglyph

 Trailhead Information:

 A high clearance vehicle is advised for accessing this trailhead, four-wheel-drive is not required.
 A carefully driven passenger car can usually access the trailhead in good weather.
-This area is criss-crossed with roads.
-Stay on the road described until told to turn off of it.
-The trailhead contains parking for several vehicles.
-Reasonable camping is available near the trailhead.

 From Bluff, Utah travel west on Utah Highway 191 for 4 miles to the junction of Utah Highway 191 and Utah Highway 163.
-Travel west 0.9 miles on Utah Highway 163 to a well maintained dirt road on the north side of the highway.
-This road is San Juan County Route #262 (N37° 15' 50", W109° 38' 30").
+Travel west 0.9 miles on Utah Highway 163 to a well maintained dirt road on the north side of the highway (N37° 15' 50", W109° 38' 30").
+This is the Lower Butler Wash Road (SJC #262).

 Wolfman Petroglyph Panel